Episode 2: What’s Your Black Dot?

 Listen to this episode on spotify: https://creators.spotify.com/pod/show/simone-aliya/episodes/2--Whats-Your-Black-Dot-e305p33

 “What’s Your Story?'“ It’s a question Bumble dates used to ask me, long ago.
 “You seem like an interesting girl,” they’d say.
-Usually “interesting” is how dates described me, although I did get “well-adjusted” once, which made me laugh.
+“Interesting” is how dates often described me.
+Once, somebody called me “well-adjusted,” which made me laugh.
 With OCD, I’d certainly spent plenty of time adjusting things, but was I myself well-adjusted?
-Well, that was a work in progress.
+No, I didn’t really think so.
 Well today’s episode has nothing to do with my online dates of the past, but maybe someday I’ll do a separate one on Bumble, OCD, and anxiety, because I have no shortage of material in that department.
+For example, it would be totally worth sharing about my preoccupation with the blind, “depth psychologist” who didn’t actually have a degree and said that driving was more about sensing than seeing things.
+We’d agreed to meet in a Whole Foods parking lot, and I remember him being very nervous about the parking ahead of time.
+I’d wondered why, not yet knowing he could only see vibrations.
+Believe it or not, this was not the guy who told me I seemed well-adjusted.
+Okay, yes, more on my dates another time.

 To finish reading this episode, please subscribe for free to my substack simonealiya.substack.com.
 To listen, head over to spotify using the link above!